 If there’s one thing we’ve learned recently is the importance of health and safety both at home and abroad.
-The year 2020 has shown us how interconnected we are across the world, and how easily susceptible our life can be to a pandemic.
+The years 2020-forward have shown us how interconnected we are worldwide and how easily susceptible our life can be to a pandemic.

-Now, while pandemics are not the norm, the potential of getting sick has always been there, especially while traveling, when we expose ourselves to different environments our bodies are not accustomed to.
+Now, while pandemics are not the norm, the potential of getting sick has always been there, especially while traveling, when we expose ourselves to different environments to which our bodies are not accustomed to.

 The best way to avoid getting sick while traveling is by proactively combating the risk factors that can make us sick in the first place.

 These tips can be practiced not only while traveling but also at home and in our home country.

 None of these tips will guarantee 100% that you won’t get sick, but they will surely help minimize the chances of you getting the flu, food poisoning, a virus, or any other common illness you get while traveling.

 1. Avoid Getting Sick; Wash Your Hands Often

 As basic as this sounds, this is an essential component of preventing sickness.

 I’m sure you’ve seen countless PSA all over the world about washing your hands during Covid-19, which is because washing your hands with water and soap for 20 seconds does help reduce the spread of germs that cause respiratory and diarrheal infections.

 On average, people touch their faces about 16 times per hour.
 Imagine all the germ transmission that your eyes, nose, and mouth could get after your unsanitized hands touched them.